meltingscales/meltingscales.github.io/content/tools.md

 - postman: http requests
   - bruno is probably better, TODO use it

+### Text Editing

+- windsurf: bloated, use zeditor
+- cursor: bloated, use zeditor
+- vscode - bloated, only use if you absolutely need to.
+It's slow and used to be my favorite, but...

+- zeditor - Fast and simple text editor.
+Rust backend.
+- nano - command line editor

 ## OS

 i highly recommend never using windows, for many, many reasons